barbareshet/wp-vercel-deploy-hooks/README.md

+# ‼ No longer in active maintenance ‼️
+As I'm no longer working with WordPress, I have very little incentive to keep this plugin alive.
+If anyone would like to take over this plugin, please feel free to let me know and I'll gladly transfer the repository.
+Thank you!

 # WP Vercel Deploy Hooks

 A WordPress plugin to deploy a static site to [Vercel](https://vercel.com/) when you publish a new WordPress post/page, update a WordPress post/page or deploy on command from the WordPress admin menu and admin bar.